elinsky/Intern-Trading-Game/.clinerules/docstring-rules.md

-# Code Documentation Rule – “Quant and Business Logic Modules require rich docstrings”
+# Code Documentation Rule – "Quant and Business Logic Modules require rich docstrings"

 ## Purpose
 Complex quantitative algorithms and domain‑specific business logic must be understandable years from now by new developers, quants, and auditors.
-We therefore require **professional‑quality docstrings**, comparable to scikit‑learn’s style, on all such code.
+We therefore require **professional‑quality docstrings**, comparable to scikit‑learn's style, on all such code.

 ---